Save $150 on Airfare to Europe - Ends Nov 8 LEARN MOREUp to $150 off Airfare to Europe - Ends Nov 8

 Head south as you follow the Welsh border to The Hall at Abbey Cwm Hir.
 Meet the proud owner of the home, Paul Humpherston, as he explains the history and restoration of the stunning building and its surrounds.
 Enjoy a light lunch of locally-sourced delights including Welsh favourites such as a cheeseboard featuring Welsh cheeses, artisan breads and Welsh chutney, bara brith - a traditional Welsh bread served with butter, Welsh cakes and fresh fruit.
 Continue through the countryside to the Welsh capital and see the Principality Stadium and Cardiff Castle.(Breakfast / Lunch)

-In the morning, cross the moorlands of Dartmoor, home to wild ponies, to reach maritime Plymouth.
-Numerous famous voyagers have set off from this ancient port.
-See the Mayflower Steps, where the Pilgrim Fathers set sail for America.
+Explore Devon with Insight Choice.
+Choose between a walk and foraging experience in Dartmoor or a scenic cruise of Plymouth harbour and see the Mayflower Steps, where 400 years ago the pilgrim ship, Mayflower set sail for America.
 Visit a picturesque Cornish fishing village, where contraband was once landed in the dead of night.
 Experiences shared lead to lasting friendships, and back in Saltash you will enjoy a glass of wine with your newfound friends at your delectable Celebration Dinner.
 Toast to an inspiring journey of discovery.
 Cheers!(Breakfast / Dinner with Wine)

 Travel across Salisbury Plain to visit the prehistoric and mysterious Stonehenge, where the strange and awe-inspiring monoliths are reputed to be up to 5,000 years old.
 Your discovery of Britain and Ireland concludes upon your return to the trip's hotel in London where the evening is at your leisure.(Breakfast)